-June 14, 2021 - Presented to: Senate Budget and Fiscal Review Committee Hon.
-Nancy Skinner, Chair
+June 14, 2023 - Presented to: Senate Committee on Budget and Fiscal Review

-May 17, 2021 - On May 14, 2021, Governor Newsom presented a revised state budget proposal to the Legislature.
+May 15, 2023 - On May 12, 2023, Governor Newsom presented a revised state budget proposal to the Legislature.
 (This annual proposed revised budget is called the “May Revision.”)
-In this post, we provide a summary of the Governor’s revised budget, focusing on the overall condition and structure of the state General Fund—the budget’s main operating account.
-In the coming days, we will analyze the plan in more detail and provide additional comments in hearing testimony and online.
+In this brief, we provide a summary of and comments on the Governor’s revised budget, focusing on the overall condition and structure of the state General Fund—the budget’s main operating account.

-January 14, 2021 - Presented to: Senate Budget and Fiscal Review Committee
+January 18, 2023 - Presented to: Senate Committee on Budget and Fiscal Review